Import floor plans from IFC files

 Georeference the floor plans

 It is important to accurately georeference floor plans, as any errors in scaling or geographic location may result in incorrect calculations for locations of indoor features.
-Do the following before running the Import IFC To Indoor Dataset tool:
+The BIM file must be georeferenced before importing BIM data into an indoor dataset.

 Note:

-Learn more about georeferencing BIM data in ArcGIS Pro
+Learn more about georeferencing BIM files in ArcGIS Pro

 Run the Extract BIM File Floorplan tool

-Before running the Import IFC To Indoor Dataset tool, you can run the Extract BIM File Floorplan tool to first create the floor plan feature classes containing 2.5D features that you want to load into the Indoors model.
+Before running the Import IFC To Indoor Dataset tool, you can optionally run the Extract BIM File Floorplan tool to create the floor plan feature classes containing 2D floor plan features.
 If you run this tool first, you can use the resulting floor plan layers as an input to the Import IFC To Indoor Dataset tool.
 Benefits to creating these layers include the following:

 • You can inspect 2D features before populating the Indoors model and ensure that everything is modeled as expected.